Engagement and participation

 Explore the young person’s hopes and dreams for the future.

-The CREATE Foundation Go your own way Information kit is a great resource to use with young people in the transition planning process.
+The CREATE Foundation Go your own way Info kit is a great resource to use with young people in the transition to adulthood planning process.

 Gather ideas from the young person about what they would like to work on as they prepare for adulthood, and about resources that might help.